zhtHreem/SocioSphere/README.md

 ---

 ## Features
+- **Society Management**: Admins can create societies, define hierarchical positions, and organize events.
+- **JWT Authentication**: Secure authentication with role-based access control ensures that only authorized users can perform specific actions.
-- **Unique Event Calendar**:
- A centralized calendar with upcoming events.
+- **Unique Event Calendar**: A centralized calendar with upcoming events.

-- **Real-Time Chatrooms**:
- Society-dedicated spaces for discussions and collaborations.
+- **Real-Time Chatrooms**:   Society-dedicated spaces for discussions and collaborations.

-- **Membership Application Tracker**:
+- **Membership Application Tracker**:   Users can submit applications, which are processed by higher-level members in the hierarchy.
- End-to-end tracking for society applications.

-- **Personal Dashboard**:
-  Showcases memberships and society details

-- **Search Functionality**:
-  Easy-to-use search for societies, events, and fellow students.
+- **Search Functionality**:  Easy-to-use search for societies and events.

-- **User Notifications**:
-  Alerts for important updates and changes.
+- **User Notifications**:  Alerts for important updates and changes.

 ## How to Use

-- **Register/Log In**:
-  Register or log in as a university student or society administrator.
+- **Register/Log In**:  Register or log in as a university student or society administrator.

-- **Explore**:
-  Browse societies, events, and positions based on your interests.
+- **Explore**:  Browse societies, events, and positions based on your interests.

-- **Engage**
-  Join societies, track membership applications, and access event details
+- **Engage**: Join societies, track membership applications, and access event details

-- **Collaborate**
-  Use real-time chat for discussions and manage profiles via a personal dashboard.
+- **Collaborate**: Use real-time chat for discussions .

 ---
 ## Installation & Setup